GaetanoPiazzolla/gptdemo/QUERIES.md

 ---
-Generate a spring boot application from scratch.
+I would like to Generate a spring boot application from scratch using Spring Initializr.
-The application should use H2 as a database and must provide endpoints to store and retrieve a Book entity. the book entity should have the field "author" of 30 chars, and the field "name" of 30 chars.
+The application should use H2 as a database and must provide endpoints to store and retrieve a Book entity.
+The book entity should have the field "author" and the field "name".
+I will use gradle and Java 11.
+I want the application using the controller, service and repository layer.
+The base package will be epam.anywhere.gptdemo and the project name is gptdemo.

+---
+Print the structure of the package.

 ---